SmartMeshFoundation/Photon/docs/contract_spec.md

 - `partner` : The counterpart of `participant` in that channel
 - `deposit` : Channel deposit of `participant` in that channel
 - `balance_hash` : Balance_hash in `participant`, which combines locksroot and transferred_amount of `participant`.
 - `nonce` : a most recent serial number of transfers for `participant`.

-Note!!!
+**Scenario Description**
-    Assume that a user wishes to make a off-chain payment via smartraiden, take Alice and Bob as example.
+>Assume that a user wishes to make a off-chain payment via smartraiden, take Alice and Bob as example.
 Alice plans to transfer 30 tokens to Bob.
 In order to make a secure transfer, Alice has to know that she does not create a payment channel with Bob before via `getChannelIdentifier`.
 If not, she needs to know that channel state via `getChannelInfo`.
 If Alice is able to use that channel, then she has to check data consistency within Bob and hers stored in local storage via `getChannelParticipantInfo`.

 ##### Open a Channel
 Before any transfer, channel participants has to open a channel between him and the one he wishes to make transfers with.